-Nuclear magnetic resonance spectroscopy, most commonly known as NMR spectroscopy, is a research technique that exploits the magnetic properties of certain atomic nuclei.
-This type of spectroscopy determines the physical and chemical properties of atoms or the molecules in which they are contained.
-It relies on the phenomenon of nuclear magnetic resonance and can provide detailed information about the structure, dynamics, reaction state, and chemical environment of molecules.
-The intramolecular magnetic field around an atom in a molecule changes the resonance frequency, thus giving access to details of the electronic structure of a molecule and its individual functional groups.
+Nuclear Magnetic Resonance (NMR) spectroscopy is a research technique that exploits the magnetic properties of certain atomic nuclei; it can determine the physical and chemical properties of atoms, as well as the molecules in which they are contained.
+This technique relies on the phenomenon of nuclear magnetic resonance, which provides detailed information about the structure, dynamics, reaction state, and chemical environment of molecules.
+The intramolecular magnetic field around an atom in a molecule changes the resonance frequency, which can be measured and thus gives access to details of the electronic structure of a molecule and its individual functional groups.

-This protocol describe procedures for the preparation of in-cell NMR samples, as well as for the setup of NMR experiments and their application to in-cell studies, using human α-synuclein overexpressed in Escherichia coli as an example.
-The expressed protein is labelled with 13C and 15N stable isotopes to enable the direct recording of 13C-detected NMR experiments.
-The entire procedure covers 24 h, including cell transformation, cell growth overnight, setup of the spectrometer and NMR experiment recording.
+See below for a protocol and preparation guide for in-cell NMR samples, as well as recommendations for the setup of NMR experiments and their application to in-cell studies; this protocol uses human α-synuclein overexpressed in Escherichia coli as an example.
+The expressed protein is labelled with C-13 and N-15 stable isotopes to enable the direct recording of C-13-detected NMR experiments.
+The entire procedure covers 24 hrs; including cell transformation, cell growth overnight, setup of the spectrometer and NMR experiment recording.